RPA vs BPM: Key Differences & When to Use Abhishek Shanbhag August 20, 2024

 While both RPA and BPM at the first sight seem distinct in their capabilities, they can complement each other and assist in implementing company-wide digital transformation seamlessly when leveraged appropriately.
 RPA and BPM cannot be deemed as conflicting strategies as both have the common goal with different approaches to achieve it.
 While RPA is technology-focused, BPM is more of a discipline.
 This article elicits the difference between BPM and RPA.

-RPA Vs BPM: The Essential Differences
+RPA Vs BPM: Key Differences

 RPA BPM